 I’ll never forget about this motivational speaker they invited to my high school back in the early 2010s.
 His name is Jeff Yalden.
-He was very eccentric, moving, and hilarious, and he reminded me a lot of Matt Foley in that one SNL sketch.
+His presentation was very eccentric, moving, and hilarious, and he reminded me a lot of Matt Foley (in a good way) in that one SNL sketch.

 Except, instead of telling us we’d live in a van down by the river, his big line during the speech was: “Take time to think.”
 If there’s one thing I’ve had a lot of time to do over the last year, it’s been thinking.

 Jeff really spoke to me.
 “Take time to think” is something I will carry around with me forever, and is what leads me into the never-ending void of random information that is my brain.
 Sometimes a fun place, sometimes a scary place… ya never know these days. ¯\_(ツ)_/¯

 After quitting my full-time job to pursue a career in the esports industry, I obviously started to think about video games a lot.
 I was consuming video games, in some way, each and every day without falter.
 When I started this line of work, the hours I would spend gaming lessened and lessened, because I was spending so much time thinking about it instead.

 As a consultant, I was being challenged mentally in my work in a huge way, and it occupied a lot of my time.
 Working in collegiate esports specifically took things to new limits in my mind.
 I started to think about big things like integrating esports into college-level curriculum at age 23.